Dec 23: The JMAP momentum builds

 To spread the word, we’ve also been giving talks at various conferences over the last 12 months.
 Bron spoke at FOSDEM in Brussels back in January, and at the openSUSE conference and Kolab summit in the Hague in April, and then Bron and I both spoke at OSCON in Portland in July.
 (Incidentally, if you’re on the scheduling committee for a technology conference and you think a JMAP talk would be interesting, please do let us know!)

-The spec has been fairly stable, but we need to finalize a version 1.0 and make sure we have a solid plan in place for versioning and future changes (inevitable, in the fast changing world of technology).
-If you would like to get involved in finalizing the spec, or have questions or comments about implementing JMAP, then please join the JMAP mailing list.
+The spec has been fairly stable, but we need to finalise a version 1.0 and make sure we have a solid plan in place for versioning and future changes (inevitable, in the fast changing world of technology).
+If you would like to get involved in finalising the spec, or have questions or comments about implementing JMAP, then please join the JMAP mailing list.

 If you run your own email service and want to get involved with the JMAP project, you can find full details of the specification, implementation advice and a link to the code on the JMAP website.